86oujohnny/robust-c-input/README.md

 ## Overview

-This project provides safer alternatives to common input functions such as `get_int` and `get_string`, with proper validation and error handling.
+This project provides a minimal and robust input handling library in C, offering safer alternatives to functions such as `get_int` and `get_string` with proper validation and error handling.

 It is designed to handle common edge cases in user input, including invalid characters, overflow, and incomplete input.